firegloves/MemPOI/README.md

 ### Data elaboration pipeline

 In some cases it's useful to have a way to make a data elaboration after the export file is generated.
 A good example could be the creation of <a href="https://poi.apache.org/components/spreadsheet/quick-guide.html#MergedCells">merged regions</a>.
-For this reason MemPOI introduced the `Data post elaboration system`.
+For this reason MemPOI introduces the `Data post elaboration system`.
 The main concept resides in the list of `MempoiColumnElaborationStep` added to the `MempoiColumn` class.

-The elaboration consists in 2 phases: analysing data and applying transformation based on previously collected data.
+The elaboration consists of 2 phases: analyzing data and applying transformation based on previously collected data.
 This is the working process:

 - after each row is added to each sheet -> analyze and collect data
 - after the last row is added to each sheet -> close analysis making some final operations
-- after the export data completion -> apply data tranformations
+- after data export completion -> apply data transformations

 You can create your own `Data post elaboration system`'s implementation by 2 ways: